jooby-dev/jooby-docs/docs/analog/parameter-types.md

 | 2    | `byte`   | [port](#port)                           |

 #### **host_name**
 The address of the server.
 It can be an IP address or a domain name.
-Maximum length: 64 bytes.
+No default value Maximum length: 64 bytes.

 #### **port**